EXPRESSCLUSTER/SQLServer/SQLserver2016SSRS.md

 		Set "Manual" for service startup tyeps which will be clustered.
 		(e.g. SQL Server Database Engine and SQL Server Agent)
 	- Database Engine Configuration:
-		Add accounts which will be used from both Primary and Secondary server
+		- Add an account which will be used from both Primary and Secondary server
 			(e.g. domain user for Windows authentication or sa account for SQL authentication)
-		Set \<folder path which is on sd resource Data Partition\> for Data Root Directory
+		- Set [folder path which is created under sd resource Switching Partition] for Data Root Directory
 6. Move group to Secondary server

 #### On Secondary server